Prof-Greipl/wif-640-machine-learning-sem/readme.md

 If you want to get a quite detailed overview on some of the contents, watch this great [video](https://www.youtube.com/watch?v=aircAruvnKk&t=246s) of the 3BLUE1BROWNSERIES.

 The module is structured in three blocks.
-In **Block A** you will get introduced to  tools we need to load, analyze, visualize and prepare data sets.
-In **Block B**, the main block, we will analyse the (from scratch) implementation of a simple neural network in Phython (called *LANET*).
-All the code is already available, so you will not need to do lots of programming - but you need to understand the code.
+In **Block A** you will get introduced to  tools needed to load, analyze, visualize and prepare data sets.
+In **Block B**, the main block, we will walk through the (from scratch) implementation of a simple neural network generator in Phython (called *LANET*).
+All the code is already available, so you will not need to do lots of programming - but you need to *understand* the code.
 Finally we will dive into some use cases in **Block C**

 #### Individual Assignments

 Please find the list of [Assignments](assignments.md) here.
-Pls, note, that the final decision on the assignment is done on Oct-07.
+Pls. note, that the final decision on your  assignment is done on in the first lecture (Oct-07, 2019)